How to Write a Small Business Plan

 Market analysis in a business plan shows that you have a good understanding of the ins and outs of your industry.
 This section identifies the specific market that you want to enter.
 Choosing the right market gives your business a head start to success.

-Market analysis in a small business plan substantiates the strengths indicated in the company description with data and statistics which show industry trends.
-It helps you visualize your customers, their spending habits and what products and services they need.
+Market analysis in a small business plan substantiates the strengths indicated in the company description with data and statistics that show industry trends.
+It helps you visualize your customers, their spending habits, and what products and services they need.

-Market analysis shows what other businesses are doing, which areas they are succeeding as well as their areas of failure.
+Market analysis shows what other businesses are doing and which areas they are succeeding in, as well as their areas of failure.
 You get information about how your business can take advantage of unexpected market changes.

 Describe your organizational and management structure

 Indicate also your current business structure.
-Is your business operating as a sole proprietorship, partnership or as a company?
-Provide an overview of the ownership structure such as equal or divided ownership.
+Is your business operating as a sole proprietorship, partnership, or company?
+Provide an overview of the ownership structure, such as equal or divided ownership.

 Describe your product or service

-In this section, you could also indicate how long your products last, how much it costs to make your product, retail price, your suppliers, information regarding patents and copyrights as well as the marketing and sale distribution plan that your business has.
+In this section, you could also indicate how long your products last, how much it costs to make your product, the retail price, your suppliers, and information regarding patents and copyrights, as well as the marketing and sale distribution plan that your business has.

 Your product and service description can also be called a problem and solution statement.
-This is because you explain how your products and services solve a problem to the target market.
-You therefore have to first identify the problem that exists among your customers.
+This is important because it demonstrates how your products and services address a specific problem for your target market.
+You, therefore, have to first identify the problem that exists among your customers.

 Define your marketing and sales plan

-Marketing and sales in a business plan covers how you will position your product and service in the market.
+Marketing and sales in a business plan cover how you will position your product and service in the market.
 Indicate the marketing channels to be used.
-For a small business, these channels could be local advertisements, storefronts or retail distributors.
+For a small business, these channels could be local advertisements, storefronts, or retail distributors.

 A marketing and sales plan explains how your business fits in the market and how you will convey information about the advantages of your products and services.
-Information from the competitive analysis helps with positioning of your business in the market.
+Information from the competitive analysis helps you position your business in the market.

 A sales plan describes the process of sale from when a customer expresses interest in your product or service to when they actually make the purchase.
 In a small business plan, a sales plan shows how you close business deals.